 Mandy Lowe is the Senior Director of Clinical Education at the University Health Network (UHN) where she leads a diverse portfolio that includes integrated clinical education across healthcare professions, educational development, health science libraries, educational leadership and interprofessional education and care.
-She is also currently the Strategic Advisor for the Centre for Interprofessional Education (IPE) at the University of Toronto (UT).
+She is also currently the Strategic Advisor for the Centre for Advancing Collaborative Healthcare & Education (CACHE) at the University of Toronto (UT).
 She has led/co-led a wide range of professional/faculty development opportunities addressing the intersection of IPE with such topics as simulation, curriculum design, facilitation, online learning, knowledge translation and other areas of clinical/academic faculty and professional development.
 Mandy holds a status appointment as Assistant Professor in the Department of Occupational Science and Occupational Therapy, Faculty of Medicine, UT and is an Associate Graduate Faculty member who has been recognized for excellence in teaching by colleagues and students.
 She is strongly committed to interprofessional education, collaboration and knowledge translation and has been involved in all phases of IPE including undergraduate, graduate and post-graduate education.
 Mandy is also an investigator in a range of research projects that address learning from an interprofessional perspective.

 Jill Shaver is an independent consultant focusing on strategy development and implementation, organization and system change, and leadership development.
 Building on over 25 years in healthcare prior to consulting, Jill consults within the public sector, including healthcare organizations, academic institutions and government departments.
 She guides organizations in creating effective processes for coordinating, integrating and sustaining system-wide change, while enhancing organization and individual change leadership capacity.
 Jill has an MBA from McMaster University and a Master of Science in Organization Development from Pepperdine University.
 Jill’s passion is transformational learning and change; and inspiring leaders, groups and organizations to create their highest future potential.
 In addition to consulting, Jill has taught Leading Change in the Strategic Leadership Advanced Certificate in the School of Continuing Studies at the University of Toronto; and coordinated the design and co-facilitated the IPE Faculty/Staff Developer Program at the Centre for Faculty Development, Faculty of Medicine, University of Toronto at St. Michael’s Hospital.
 Jill is Co-Director of the Collaborative Change Leadership Program, a partnership of the Canadian Interprofessional Health Leadership Collaborative and University Health Network; and is adjunct faculty in the MSOD Program at Pepperdine University.

-Belinda Vilhena is the Manager and Professional Development Lead for the Centre for Interprofessional Education at the University of Toronto.
-Within her role, Belinda manages business operations, educational program planning, external communications and liaison with education centres across the country.
-Belinda holds an Honours Bachelor of Science degree in Biology and Psychology and a Master of Education in Counselling Psychology from the University of Toronto.
-Belinda has over eighteen years of experience working in healthcare in the community and at the University Health Network, both on the front-line in the Emergency Department and in Patient Relations mediating patient and family concerns.
+Belinda Vilhena is the Director, Operations and Business Development at the University of Toronto Centre for Advancing Collaborative Healthcare & Education (CACHE) and the University Health Network.
+Within her role, Belinda leads daily operations and business development, strategic and operational planning, program/conference event planning, partner/client communications, and liaises with education and practice centres across the globe.
+Belinda is also the Co-Director of the ehpic™ program and Professional Development (PD) Lead and Program Manager for PD programs offered by the Centre.
+Belinda holds an Honours Bachelor of Science degree in Psychology and Biology and a Master of Education in Counselling Psychology from the University of Toronto.
+Belinda has over eighteen years of experience working in healthcare in the community and at the University Health Network, in the Emergency Department and in Patient Relations mediating patient and family concerns.